-The increase in revenue was primarily due to the continued and increased level of progress made in satisfying our customer contracts and reflects the ongoing favorable impact from significant contract wins and modifications in recent periods.
+The increase in revenue was driven by unfavorable EAC adjustments primarily on a single program due to challenges with a subcontractor, partially offset by an increase in revenue due to the continued and increased level of progress made in satisfying our customer contracts and reflects the ongoing favorable impact from significant contract wins and modifications in recent periods.

-During the three months ended September 30, 2023 and 2022, revenue included an estimated negative impact of \$1.8 million and \$0.1 million, respectively, related to EAC adjustments on our firm fixed price contracts.
-While we believe our estimates as of September 30, 2023 consider all relevant and known information, such as supply chain and related production challenges, additional adjustments to our estimates could occur and have an impact on our revenue in future reporting periods.
+During the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, revenue included an estimated \$13.1 million negative impact of \$1.8 million and \$0.1 million, \$0.8 million positive impact, respectively, related to EAC adjustments on our firm fixed price contracts.
+While we believe our estimates as of September 30, 2023

+March 31, 2024 consider all relevant and known information, such as supply chain and related production challenges, additional adjustments to our estimates could occur and have an impact on our revenue in future reporting periods.